 You will require regular access to a modern personal computer (Windows or Mac) with a stable internet connection.
 You should be confident in using the internet for web browsing and sending emails and also using word processing software, such as Microsoft Word.

 Months of entry

-The aim of the course is to provide an entrance to research development, mainly for those currently in the workforce who wish to become researchers, through a combination of coursework and research training.
+The course provides an introduction to research development, mainly for those currently in the healthcare workforce who wish to become researchers or pursue a research pathway within their profession.